 Section 7.
 Chair.
 The Chair shall give active direction and oversight pertaining to all affairs of the Corporation.
 He or she may sign contracts or other instruments that the Board has authorized to be executed by the Corporation.
 The Chair shall perform all duties incident to the office of Chair as may be prescribed by the Board of Directors.

 Section 8.
 Vice-Chair.
 The Vice-Chair will fulfill the duties of Chair in the event of the Chair’s absence, incapacitation, or resignation.
 This includes chairing the meetings of the Board of Directors and of the Executive Committee, and such other duties as the Chair assigns to the Vice-Chair.
-The Vice-Chair shall serve as the liaison to the Advisory Committee and shall chair the Development Committee.
+The Vice-Chair shall serve as the liaison to the Advisory Committee if one is in place.
+In addition, the Vice Chair shall serve on the Governance Committee.

+Committee.

 Section 9.
 Secretary.
 The Secretary shall prepare, or cause to be prepared, the minutes of meetings of the Board of Directors.
 The Secretary shall ensure the proper issuance of notices required by these Bylaws.
 The Secretary shall ensure that the corporation maintains appropriate books and records.
 The Secretary shall perform all duties incident to the office of Secretary as may be prescribed by the Board of Directors.
-The Secretary shall serve on the Finance and Governance Committee.
+The Secretary shall serve on the Governance Committee.

 Section 10.
 Treasurer.
 The Treasurer shall oversee the financial affairs of the corporation, including ensuring that the corporation has appropriate systems in place that enable it to account properly for its revenues and disbursements.
 The treasurer shall perform all duties incident to the office of Treasurer as may be prescribed by the Board of Directors.
-The Treasurer shall serve on the Finance and Governance Committee.
+The Treasurer shall serve on the Finance Committee.

 ARTICLE VI